Master Bharath

-Bharath Kumar (born 9 April 1995), professionally known as Master Bharath, is an Indian actor who works prominently in Tamil and Telugu films.
-He debuted in the film industry with the film Naina (2002) starring Jayaram.
+Bharath Kumar (born 9 April 1995), professionally known as Master Bharath, is an Indian actor who works prominently in Telugu films apart from a few Tamil films and television serials.
+He debuted in the film industry with the film Naina (2002).
 Since then he has acted in more than 62 films.
 He won two Nandi awards as best child actor for the films Ready (2008) and Bindaas (2010).
+He is one of the best comedians the South Indian film industry ever has.